joelek/atlas/readme.md

 ## Background

-Databases are used when structured and frequently changing data needs to be persistently stored.
-They can be used by single applications or, when using adequate management software, as a component shared by multiple applications in a system.
+Databases are used when structured and frequently changing data needs to be stored persistently.
+Databases can be used by single applications or, when using adequate management software, as a component shared by multiple applications in a system.

 Database mangement software is implemented using either an embedded architecture or a client/server architecture.
-Embedded management software is, just as the name suggests, embedded in the application in contrast to separate from the application in the client/server architecture.
+Embedded management software is, just as the name suggests, embedded into the application in contrast to separate from the application in the client/server architecture.

 While the client/server architecture enables the database to be shared by multiple applications, the architecture does come with a set of drawbacks.
 Since the database is shared, all applications must be updated whenever the structure of the database changes in a significant way.
 Conversely, the database must be updated whenever either of the applications change in a significant way.
 These problems are exacerbated for distributed applications and for applications with separate environments for its different development stages.

 For management software using the client/server architecture, the interconnectedness can act as a limiting factor on the development of a single application in the system.
 For complex systems, there is also the issue of not knowing which applications use which parts of the data, often resulting in data being kept around in case some application still uses it.

-Embedded management software provides mitigation for these issues at the trade-off of only allowing the database to be used by a single application.
+Embedded management software provides mitigation for these issues with the trade-off of only allowing the database to be used by a single application.
 The database may be tightly integrated which reduces the risk of unforseen errors.
-It may also be updated as needed as the requirements of the application change.
+It may also be updated as needed when the requirements of the application change.

 Applications using embedded management software also benefit from not depending on an external dependency to provide the application with the database.
 Since there is no external dependency, the risk of unforseen errors is minimized.